 The line is divided into the following weights:

-- Expedition Weight: 265 g/m2 97% polyester-velour, 3% spandex, semi-form fit.
+- Expedition Weight: 7.1 oz.
+Polartec® Power Stretch polyester/nylon/spandex blend, semi-form fit.
 Provides excellent warmth.
 Works especially well under drywear.
-UPF 30 sun protection.

 Fabric base-layer garments hold in your body’s heat, but need to be kept dry under splash or dry wear.
 On the other hand, neoprene garments work well in the wet.
 Neoprene rubber foam contains thousands of tiny gas bubbles that slow down heat transfer.
 Neoprene garments need to fit skin tight to minimize cold-water entry.